nikerla/vc-content/pages/glossary/what-is-sku.md

     <img alt="What is an SKU and why is it important for retail?" src="assets/images/what-is-sku.jpg" />
     <h2>What is an SKU and why is it important for retail?</h2>
     <p class="text">
     The SKU abbreviation stands for Stock Keeping Unit.
 It is a term commonly used in retail, specifically when talking about <a href="{{ '/glossary/what-is-inventory-management' | absolute_url }}">inventory management</a>.
 The SKU meaning in retail is the most significant when it comes to setting up and managing inventory – it can be a crucial part of the sales process for any retail business.
-The proper setup of SKU means having all items tracked accurately.
+The proper setup of stock keeping unit or SKU means having all items tracked accurately.
     </p>
     <h2>What does SKU mean?</h2>
     <p class="text">